dmulholl/args/readme.md

-# Cops
+# Janus

-Cops is a C library for parsing command line arguments.
+Janus is a C library for parsing command line arguments.

 #### Features